Green Travel Guide to Catalonia

 This video shows highlights from our 12-day winter trip to Catalonia, from the sandy beaches and coastal towns of Costa Brava to the snowy forests and towering peaks of Val d’Aran.
-Video filmed and produced by Greentraveller Productions.
+Filmed by GT Films & Media.

 Foreword by the Catalan Tourist Office